 Comfortable Hiking Gear:

-Invest in sturdy hiking boots with good ankle support to navigate Norway's rugged terrain safely.
+Invest in sturdy hiking boots with good ankle support to safely navigate Norway's rugged terrain.
 Pack lightweight, moisture-wicking clothing suitable for layering, as weather conditions can change rapidly.
 Don't forget to bring a waterproof jacket, hat, gloves, and sunglasses to protect yourself from the elements.
 Read the longer article "7 Best Tips on what to wear when hiking in Norway" here.

 Yoga Essentials:

 Carry a durable, lightweight yoga mat for your practice outdoors.
 Opt for quick-drying materials that can withstand varying terrain.
-Additionally, pack comfortable yoga attire, a reusable water bottle, sunscreen, and insect repellent.
-Consider bringing a meditation cushion or blanket for added comfort during meditation sessions amidst nature.
+Pack comfortable yoga attire, a reusable water bottle, sunscreen, and insect repellent.
+Consider bringing a meditation cushion or blanket for comfort during meditation sessions amidst nature.

 yoga mat holder